How To Get Tickets To Wimbledon 2026

 Hospitality Tickets

-Missed out on the ballot and don’t fancy a queue, physical or virtual?
-The handy side entrance to the Wimbledon Tennis Championships is the hospitality tickets – aka the debentures.
-Not only do these tickets grant access onto Wimbledon’s courts (specifically Centre Court and Court 1), but you’ll have the best seats in the house.
-When you book with Aceify, you’ll have the added opportunity of rallying with a tennis professional on an authentic grass court, too.
-Enquire here.
+If you miss out on the ballot or want a bit more flexibility, the handy side entrance to the Wimbledon Tennis Championships is the hospitality tickets.
+This is a popular option for international visitors to Wimbledon, giving more security over the days you will be attending.
+Not only do these tickets grant access onto Wimbledon’s courts (specifically Centre Court and Court 1), but you’ll also have the best seats in the house.

 How To Get There

 Underground, train or car?
-We’ve got the insider’s guide to travelling to Wimbledon in 2025.
+We’ve got the insider’s guide to travelling to Wimbledon.

 Food & Drink At Wimbledon